 - One of the most popular machines on the market

-- Machine turns on automatically when you breath through the mask
+- Machine turns on automatically when you breathe through the mask -after the setup, just put it on and start breathing, it will automatically turn on

 - Backed by ResMed, one of the most trusted names in the industry